bipubipu/LeetCode/30DaysChallenge/Single Number.md

             if hash_table[i] == 1:
                 return i
 ```
-Time complexity : O(n).
+Time complexity: O(n).
 Time complexity of for loop is O(n).
 Time complexity of hash table(dictionary in python) operation pop is O(1).

-Space complexity : O(n).
+Space complexity: O(n).
 The space required by hash_table is equal to the number of elements in nums.

 ### List operation
 1. Iterate over all the elements in \text{nums}nums